Okramus/Sample_midterm_EMS/.lesson/instructions.md

-# Sample Final Economic Modeling and Simulation
+# Sample Midterm Economic Modeling and Simulation

 * Important: the midterm is different from the sample in significant ways, so if you just copy-paste the code your solutions will be most likely wrong and your grade will be penalized.
 If I detect errors that show that you have __copied from another classmate, your grade will me penalized__ even more.